The 6D BOB is organised by the Tourist Office backed by the municipality of la Plagne Tarentaise and the Société d’Aménagement de la Plagne.

-Piece of identity required for the withdrawal of the bib and individually.
+An identity card is required for the withdrawal of the bib (individually).

 Hiking poles are NOT allowed

-You must bring your own safety pins to attach your number in accordance with the regulations.
+It is important to bring your own safety pins or belt to hang your number in accordance with the regulations.

 Safety and medical assistance

-It is up to a runner who is in difficulty or seriously injured to call the rescue service:
+It is up to a competitor who is in difficulty or seriously injured to call the rescue service: